 There are three ways to perform the witr prayer.
 Perform witr prayer in two rak'ah increments, meaning to make tasleem at the end of every two rak'ah, followed by one rak'ah with tashahhud and tasleem; also performed with two tashahhuds and tasleem similar to regular prayer.
 In the case of the latter, every rak'ah is connected together without tashahhud excluding the rak'ah preceding the final rak'ah (the second to last one), at that time the first tashahhud is made then one stands for the final rak'ah and prays it ending with the second tashahhud, followed by tasleem.
-The exception to this is if one performs three rak'ah for Witr, in which case one should pray it in such fashion that it does not resemble Maghrib prayer for the Prophet us to not do so.
+The exception to this is if one performs three rak'ah for Witr, in which case one should pray it in such fashion that it does not resemble Maghrib prayer for the Prophet wusto not do so.

-On the authority of Abu Hurairah (4)/(4), the Prophet (4)/(4) said, (6)Do not perform witr prayer with three rak'ah, perform witr prayer with five or seven rak'ah.
+On the authority of Abu Hurairah 4, the Prophet a said, "Do not perform with prayer with three rak'ah, perform with prayer with five or seven rak'ah.
 And do not make it resemble Maghrib prayer."
 (Recorded as authentic by Ad-Daaraqutni)